logship-io/logsink.github.io/Logship/README.md

 # Website

-To run this site, you need to unfortunatly install node.
+To run this site, you need to unfortunately install node.

 ```
 cd Logship